maehler/phd-thesis/markdown/chapter2.0.md

 ## Paper IV --- Leaf shape GWAS and data integration

-In contrast to paper II and paper III where a one-gene-at-a-time (or mostly pairs of genes) approach was followed, paper IV puts more emphasis on the complexity of leaf traits as they emerge from the interaction of many genes.
+In contrast to paper II and paper III where a one-gene-at-a-time (or at most, pairs of genes) approach was followed, paper IV puts more emphasis on the complexity of leaf traits as they emerge from the interaction of many genes.
 Previous studies of leaf shape has shown that it serves as a good proxy for historical temperature [@Royer2005], and that leaf shape also is highly polygeneic [@Tian2011].